 Academics are important in Greek Life, and are stressed by chapters from rush to graduation.
 The resources that Greeks can provide include items such as scholarship awards, study sessions, files of materials, and tutoring assistance.
 Many chapters and national Greek organizations recognize and reward their members' scholastic excellence.
 According to Institute retention data, members of Greek organizations are more likely to complete their Rensselaer degree than their non-Greek counterparts.

 What is Recruitment?

 Recruitment is a time of mutual selection between students and chapters.
-Not only do the 33 Greek currently recognized organizations select new members, but the potential new members select the chapter with which they wish to be affiliated.
+Not only do the recognized organizations select new members, but the potential new members select the chapter with which they wish to be affiliated.
 Recruitment for fraternities and sororities at Rensselaer is alcohol-free (dry) and is held in September.
 Students who choose to participate in recruitment activities are under no obligation to join the Greek community.
 At the end of recruitment, the chapters extend formal written invitations (bids).
 If a student chooses to accept the bid, then he/she is affiliated with that chapter.

 Once a student decides to accept a bid from a Greek chapter, he or she is oriented to the chapter through meetings; philanthropic, work, social events, and study sessions.
 Programs should be structured so as to not interfere with academic responsibilities.
 During this period, chapters designate new members differently.
 Terms include pledge, associate or new member.
 New member education should be informative and fun, therefore physical and mental hazing are not tolerated at Rensselaer.
 Rensselaer, national Greek organizations, and New York State prohibit hazing.